logo

 • understand the evolution of the web

-1. know the differences between Web 1.0 to Web 4.O CREATED
+• know the differences between Web 1.0 to Web 4.O

-3. be able to describe the Document Object Model (DOM) CREATED
+• be able to describe the Document Object Model (DOM)

-4. be familiar with the separation of content, styling, behaviour and interaction CREATED
+• be familiar with the separation of content, styling, behaviour and interaction

-5. understand the importance of clear aims, outcomes, instructions and web design CREATED
+• understand the importance of clear aims, outcomes, instructions and web design

 Rubik

-Work as a team to create Activities 2 to 6.
+Work in pairs to create or improve one of the Activities (Activity 2 to 8) in this webpage.
 Aim to finish this task during classtime.
 You can use any resources, but you must acknowledge all sources used.
 Use the same theme and conventions as the other units in this course.
+Use unique names for any elements whose behaviour is controlled by w3.css or by JavaScript.

-2. Activity 3 : Thinking task - get students to consider how the changes to Web 2.0, 3.0 and 4.0 affected language learning.
+2. Activity 3 : Thinking task - Learners should consider how the changes to Web 2.0, 3.0 and 4.0 affect language learning.
 Show the connection between the different types of web to different education theories.
 Provide a suggested answer/commentary.

 4. Activity 5: Insert and describe a table showing - html used for content, css for styling, js for behaviour and php for interaction.
 Note that other choices are possible.
 Use event managers to change DOM in Activity 5 using JS.